py5coding/py5book/content/osx_users.md

 open and be usable.
 Do this *before* importing py5.
 If you import py5 without doing this, py5 will run the magic for you after giving you a polite warning.

-That magic command should not be run on non-OSX machines.
+That magic command should not be run on non-macOS machines.
 If you need your notebook code to run on multiple platforms, use the following code instead:

 ```python